Tiger Moth Flights, a Flying Experience from Into The Blue

 Step into the world of fabric covered wings, bracing wires and wooden props when you meet the Tiger Moth!
 This magnificent flying machine is the stuff of dreams for any classic aviation fan and even today the Moth holds a very large place in hearts of anyone who has ever flown in one.
 This is British aeronautical engineering at its best!

 With a fair few Tiger Moth planes still flying out of a range of airfields around the country, we are able to offer a variety of experiences in this wonderful biplane.
-We also offer flights in two other vintage cousins to the Moth - the Stampe and the Stearman, so there’s plenty of opportunity for you to experience old-school biplane flying courtesy of IntotheBlue!
+We also offer flights in two other vintage cousins to the Moth - the Stampe and the Stearman, as well as other vintage monoplanes like the Chipmunk and Harvard, so there’s plenty of opportunity for you to experience old-school biplane flying courtesy of IntotheBlue!
 Read more...

 • Vintage biplane flights from Shoreham nr Brighton • Fly in a Stampe or a 1940 Tiger Moth - your choice • Shoreham is the country's oldest licensed airfield • Great atmosphere at this Art Deco airfield